 - Regulatory takings.

-He regularly comments on news, events, and policy impacting eminent domain in California on the California Eminent Domain Report blog.
+He speaks several times each year to national audiences, the most recent of which was a July 2016 presentation in Washington D.C. at the Transportation Research Board’s 55th Annual Workshop on Transportation Law.
+He also regularly comments on news, events, and policy impacting eminent domain in California on the California Eminent Domain Report blog.

 San Bernardino Associated Governments ("SANBAG").
 Currently representing SANBAG with right-of-way acquisition/eminent domain services for portions of 150+ properties for the sbX E-Street Corridor Bus Rapid Transit Project, a 15.7-mile bus rapid transit line designed to shape the future of public transit in the Inland Empire.

 Caltrans v.
 Bayport Imperial Promenade Represented four business owners in condemnation action against Caltrans involving view and construction impacts resulting from Caltrans' part taking of property for construction of a new bridge on Imperial Highway.
 Caltrans made no offers of compensation to the businesses.
 Two cases settled prior to trial (a Golden Spoon and an Italian Restaurant) for more than $400,000; two went to trial.
 Acted as lead trial attorney in month-long jury trial on compensation in which the trial court excluded Caltrans' business-goodwill appraisal.
 Settled one matter for a Subway restaurant for $225,000 following a successful jury verdict (Caltrans' final offer before trial was $50,000; Subway's final demand before trial was $125,000); the other matter remains pending.

 City of Anaheim v.
 Yoder Represented City of Anaheim in condemnation action to acquire parcel of land for road widening.
 Acted as lead attorney in a case that settled in 2009 before the exchange of expert reports.